 Fire Department / Programs and Services

-With the dawning of a new millennium we have noticed many changes taking place in the world around us.
-The Delhi Township Fire Department is no different.
-We opened the headquarters station and purchased new fire equipment.
-We also started new and exciting programs that are being offered to the residents of Delhi Township.
+We offer many programs to residents and businesses in Delhi Township.
 Many of these programs focus on safety, both public and private, education and other points of interest.
 Below are some of the programs that the Delhi Township Fire Department offers.
-For more information call 513-922-2011 or e-mail Jaime Schneider, Administrative Assistant.
+For more information call 513-922-2011 or e-mail us at firstname.lastname@example.org

 Delhi Township CERT is training that prepares you to help yourself, your family and your neighbors in the event of a large scale disaster.
 During a large scale incident, emergency service personnel may be overwhelmed and not be able to reach everyone right away.
 By getting CERT training, you will learn the skills to help save yourself, family and neighbor’s lives and property.
 You will be taught Disaster Preparedness, Disaster Fire Suppression, CPR, First Aid, Light Search and Rescue Operations, Disaster Psychology and Team Organization.
 In addition to the basic CERT Course, Delhi CERT provides follow up training and participates in drills to improve on the basic skills.
 The Delhi Fire Department provides us with training and guidance to improve our skills and to enable us to better serve ourselves and our neighbors in Delhi Township.